dogweather/forkful/content/en/powershell/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string in PowerShell involves transforming the first character of a given string to uppercase while leaving the rest of the string unchanged.
-Programmers often perform this task for formatting purposes, such as preparing text for display in user interfaces or following grammatical rules in generated documents.

 ## How to:
 PowerShell, being a versatile tool, allows you to capitalize a string using straightforward methods without needing third-party libraries.
 Here's how you can do it: